pypa/cibuildwheel/docs/contributing.md

 Other notes:

 - The platforms are very similar, until they're not.
-I'd rather have straight-forward code than totally DRY code, so let's keep airy platfrom abstractions to a minimum.
+I'd rather have straight-forward code than totally DRY code, so let's keep airy platform abstractions to a minimum.
 - I might want to break the options into a shared config file one day, so that config is more easily shared.
 That has motivated some of the design decisions.

 ### cibuildwheel's relationship with build errors